alemart/surgescript/docs/engine/transform.md

 Translates (moves) the object by (`dx`, `dy`).

 *Available since:* Open Surge 0.5.0.3.
-In previous versions, this function was called `move`.
+See the note below.

 *Arguments*